 And coming, He finds them sleeping again; for◦ their eyes were heavy.

-And leaving them, going away again, He prayed a third··time, saying the same words.
+And leaving them, going··away◦ again, He prayed for a third time, saying◦ the same word.

 Then He comes to His disciples, and says to them, Do you sleep still, and rest?
 Behold◦, the hour is··near, and the Son of Man is betrayed into the hands of sinners.